arthenux/Average/README.md

+#Average

+Simple java program which accepts from the user 5 numbers in the range 1-100 then calculates and outputs the average of those numbers.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.